Attenborough Nature Centre and Reserve

 Advice, more information and how to report dead birds

-Following the decision by Nottinghamshire Anglers Association (NAA) not to renew their option on the fishing rights at Attenborough Nature Reserve, Nottinghamshire Wildlife Trust, on 31st May 2022, announced a 12 month suspension of all fishing permits at the site.
-(As no new arrangement has yet been agreed, the suspension is still in place)
+Following the decision by Nottinghamshire Anglers Association (NAA) not to renew their option on the fishing rights at Attenborough Nature Reserve, Nottinghamshire Wildlife Trust in 2022, angling at the reserve remains suspended.

 Nottinghamshire Wildlife Trust, a registered charity, has a longstanding policy of not allowing angling on land for which it holds the angling rights.
 These rights transferred to the Trust when the land was purchased in December 2020.
-However, due to the long working relationship with NAA, the Trust was open to renewing the arrangement subject to a reduction in the number of fishing spots or ‘pegs' - in keeping with the charity’s objectives of managing the reserve, a Site of Special Scientific Interest, to enhance its wildlife value.
-We respect NAA’s decision not to renew the agreement on new terms and would like to thank to them for their support and cooperation over many years.
+However, due to the long working relationship with NAA, the Trust opened discussions over a new agreement subject to a reduction in the number of fishing spots or ‘pegs' - in keeping with our objectives of managing the reserve, a Site of Special Scientific Interest, to enhance its wildlife value.
+Despite initial progress, NAA chose not to engage with the discussions.
+The Trust has continued to explore potential for reintroducing limited angling and remain open to the possibility of a resumption, but this is not a current priority for the charity.

-We understand that this decision will bring disappointment to anglers who have regularly fished at the reserve, but ask all anglers to respect the suspension and refrain from fishing until further notice.
-During the coming period the Trust will be undertaking work along the banks of the lakes and ponds to allow bankside habitat to regenerate, to benefit wildlife.
-The pause will also give time to consider options for the future.
+We understand that the continued suspension will be a source of disappointment to anglers who have regularly fished at the reserve previously but we ask all anglers to respect the suspension and refrain from fishing until further notice.

 Dogs on nature reserves